-Beurre rouge is a simple emulsified butter sauce that's great with fish or seafood.
-If you've heard of beurre blanc, it's the same, only beurre rouge (literally "red butter" in French) is made with a reduction of red wine instead of white.
+Beurre rouge is a simple emulsified butter sauce that is great with fish or seafood.
+If you have heard of beurre blanc, it is the same, only beurre rouge (literally "red butter" in French) is made with a reduction of red wine instead of white.

-It's a nice sauce to have in your repertoire because you can whip up a batch on the spot (all you really need is red wine and butter), making it ideal for emergencies.
-But to do it properly, you'll want to include the shallots and vinegar as well.
-The shallots in particular add an intangible but still potent flavor and aroma to the sauce; while the vinegar imparts a concentrated tartness that helps cut through the richness of the butter.
+It is a nice sauce to have in your repertoire because you can whip up a batch on the spot (all you really need is red wine and butter), making it ideal for a quick sauce.
+But to do it properly, you will want to include shallots and vinegar as well.
+The shallots, in particular, add an intangible but still potent flavor and aroma to the sauce, while the vinegar imparts a concentrated tartness that helps cut through the richness of the butter.

-Like beurre blanc, you can serve beurre rouge as an accompaniment with scallops, lobster or other fish or seafood.
-But because it's richer than beurre blanc, you can even serve it with a steak.
+Like beurre blanc, you can serve beurre rouge as an accompaniment with scallops, lobster, or other fish or seafood.
+But because it is richer than beurre blanc, you can even serve it with a steak.

-Good wines for the reduction (or au sec, meaning "nearly dry") include cabernet sauvignon, pinot noir or chianti, but any drinkable dry red will do.
-As for the red wine vinegar, there's no need to go crazy.
+Good wines for the reduction (or au sec, meaning "nearly dry") include cabernet sauvignon, pinot noir, or Chianti, but any drinkable dry red will do.
+As for the red wine vinegar, there is no need to go crazy.
 The everyday stuff you keep in your pantry for making salad dressing will be fine.

-Important: Your butter needs to be very cold.
-Otherwise, the emulsion will break and instead of a smooth, velvety sauce, you'll end up with what looks like a pot of red wine with melted butter on top.
-This can also happen if you add the butter cubes too quickly, or don't whisk hard enough.
+Most importantly, your butter needs to be very cold.
+Otherwise, the emulsion will break and instead of a smooth, velvety sauce, you will end up with what looks like a pot of red wine with melted butter on top.
+This can also happen if you add the butter cubes too quickly or do not whisk hard enough.
 If that happens, take it off the heat and whisk in a few chips of ice until the emulsion comes back together.

 Heat the wine, vinegar, and shallots in a saucepan until the liquid comes to a boil, then lower the heat a bit and continue simmering until the liquid has reduced down to about 2 tablespoons.
 This should take about 10 minutes.